UNBREAKABLE-LINK® Adapter and Switch Technology

 One port must be configured with LLR “enable-request” on the specified speed.

-The other port (peer) may be configured with LLR “enable-request” or “enable” on the same specified speedNote
+The other port (peer) may be configured with LLR “enable-request” or “enable” on the same specified speedWarning

 If both the local port and remote port configured with LLR “enabled” the LLR negotiation will not be activated—the ports will remain in LLR in-active state.